-Only a qualified electrician should connect the input leads to the FLEXCUT 125.
+Only a qualified electrician should connect the input leads to the FLEXCUT 125 CE.
 Connections should be made in accordance with all local and national electrical codes and the connection diagrams.
 Failure to do so may result in bodily injure or death.

-The FLEXCUT 125 ON/OFF switch is not intended as a service disconnect for this equipment.
-Only a qualified electrician should connect the input leads to the FLEXCUT 125.
+The FLEXCUT 125 CE ON/OFF switch is not intended as a service disconnect for this equipment.
+Only a qualified electrician should connect the input leads to the FLEXCUT 125 CE.

-Connect the input leads to the FLEXCUT 125.
 Connections should be made in accordance with all local and national electrical codes and the connection diagram located on the inside of the reconnect access door of the machine.
 Failure to do so may result in bodily injury or death.